Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Altermagnet-superconductor bilayer junction (AM-SC)

-We consider up- and down-spin quasiparticles (electron- and hole-like) originating from the AM side as the incident particle within our AM-SC junction to calculate the thermoelectric currents $\mathcal{L}_{\uparrow}$ and $\mathcal{L}_{\downarrow}$, respectively.
+We consider up- and down-spin quasiparticles (electronlike and holelike) originating from the AM side as the incident particle within our AM-SC junction to calculate the thermoelectric currents $\mathcal{L}_{\uparrow}$ and $\mathcal{L}_{\downarrow}$, respectively.
 There are two AM parameters available: $t_{1}$ and $t_{2}$.
 Hence, we show the currents as a function of $t_{1}$ in Fig.~\ref{L_vs_t:bilayer}(a) by keeping $t_{2}=0$.
-Note that, throughout our analysis, we mention the amplitude of the current only (ignoring the sign), since the current being carried by electrons only, is always negative throughout our study.
+Note that, throughout our analysis, we mention the amplitude of the current only (ignoring the sign) since the current being carried by electrons only, is always negative throughout our study.
 For $t_1>0$, we observe that $\mathcal{L}_{\downarrow}$ increases with the AM strength, whereas, the current $\mathcal{L}_{\uparrow}$ due to the up-spin incident particles reduces with increasing $t_{1}$.
-Moreover, with the increase in the AM strength $t_{1}$, the difference between $\mathcal{L}_{\uparrow}$ and $\mathcal{L}_{\downarrow}$ enhances since the spin-splitting effect becomes more prominent as the system enters into the stronger AM phase.
-This spin-splitting effect still carries it's signature in the behavior of DOS of the AM presented in Appendix~\ref{dos}.
+Moreover, with the increase in the AM strength $t_{1}$, the difference between $\mathcal{L}_{\uparrow}$ and $\mathcal{L}_{\downarrow}$ enhances since the spin splitting effect becomes more prominent as the system enters into the stronger AM phase.
+This spin splitting effect still carries it's signature in the behavior of DOS of the AM presented in Appendix~\ref{dos}.
 Here, the key point to mention is that the AM strength can be tuned to negative values, which effectively rotates the Fermi surface of the AM.
 As a result, we obtain the opposite behavior of $\mathcal{L}_{\sigma}$ at $t_{1}<0$ regime compared to our results for $t_{1}>0$.
-This is also realizable from the AM Hamiltonian of Eq.~(\ref{ham:amsc}).
+This is also realizable from the AM Hamiltonian of Eq.~(\ref{ham:am}).
 Although spin-split thermoelectric currents have been discussed only for $t_2=0$, we confirm that the presence of finite $t_{2}$ does not affect the behavior of $\mathcal{L}_{\sigma}$ qualitatively.
-Therefore, only the term $t_{1} (k_{y}^{2}-k_{x}^{2})$ of the AM Hamiltonian is responsible for the momentum-dependent spin-splitting in the AM-SC bilayer.
-Note that, the role of the \textit{non-spin-splitting parameter $t_{2}$} is already reported in the thermal current study of AM-JJ in terms of the orientation angle of AM-SC interface~\cite{Chen2025}.
+Therefore, only the term $t_{1} (k_{y}^{2}-k_{x}^{2})$ of the AM Hamiltonian is responsible for the momentum-dependent spin splitting in the AM-SC bilayer.
+Note that, the role of the \textit{non-spin splitting parameter $t_{2}$} is already reported in the thermal current study of AM-JJ in terms of the orientation angle of AM-SC interface~\cite{Chen2025}.
+It is important to mention that we consider zero potential barrier strength at the interface(s) of our heterostructure(s) throughout the manuscript.
+As the barrier potential strength is enhanced, the current is reduced monotonically, as explained in Appendix~\ref{appen:amsc_Z}.